Aatchouuuum/steamdeck-docker-windows/README.md

 > You can edit the `docker-compose.yaml` file to choose the windows version you want. <br> I configued the default `win11` as it is the faster to DL, but I would recommand you to use tiny11 for better performances.<br> The line 21 `- ./tiny11.iso:/storage/custom.iso` is here in case github allows me keep the `tiny11.iso` file in this repo but I doubt it. <br>To choose a version, refer to the [Dockur - Windows](https://github.com/dockur/windows#FAQ) doc.

 > [!WARNING]
 > Sometimes, the script crash.
 You can try to relunch it, if it works : cool!
 Else try to reboot your Steamdeck and relunch the script.
 If it still doesn't work, you'll have to read the terminal output and debug it for your personnal case.
-Don't forget: Keep calm and read the terminal.
+Don't forget: Keep calm and read the terminal. <br> Tips: One of the main problem is the add of docker to the usergroup to escape the use of the `sudo` cmd.

 5) Once the script has been lunched, a browser pointing to [localhost:8006](http://localhost:8006) should open.
 This will help you monitor the windows installation process.
 When it's done, you'll find a classic Windows interface.
 You can play with it or close the window and go to the next point.